Andy Powell (rugby)

 Andrew Powell (born 23 August 1981) is a Welsh former rugby union player, who last played for Merthyr RFC.
 He is a former international rugby union player having played for both the Wales sevens team, and the Wales national rugby union team as well as touring with the British and Irish Lions (uncapped).
 His regular rugby union position was either No. 8 or blindside flanker in the back row.

-As of 2021, he is coaching Southwell Rugby Club, who play in Midlands 2 East (North).